ProGraphics/prostyle.io/pages/documentation/models.md

 <hr class="t60 b60">

 ## Canvas
-The Canvas is the outermost container.
+The _canvas_ is the outermost container.
 It is mapped onto a single <code>div</code> or <code>body</code> tag of an HTML page.
 Think of the canvas as the drawing surface.
 The div or body tag might be any size, and may even be resized later.
 Pro Motion will stretch it’s content to fit, regardless of the aspect ratio of the canvas.

 The canvas contains a single [frame](#){:data-toc='frame'}.